Modern Age of Comic Books: Milestone Comics and ethnic diversity

 In 1993, a coalition of African-American writers and artists started Milestone Comics, believing that minority characters were underrepresented in American superhero comics.
-Some of the company's better-known series include Static, about an African-American teen who became Milestone's key character, Hardware, an example of Afrofuturism, Icon, about an alien mimicking the appearance of an African-American, and Blood Syndicate, a series about a multicultural gang of superheroes.
+Some of the company's better-known series include Static, about an African-American teen who became Milestone's key character; Hardware, an example of Afrofuturism; Icon, about an alien mimicking the appearance of an African-American; and Blood Syndicate, a series about a multicultural gang of superheroes.
 All of these flagship titles were co-created by Dwayne McDuffie.
 In 1997, the Milestone Universe merged with the DC Universe.

 Rise and fall of the speculator market

-By the late 1980s, important comic books, such as the first appearance of a classic character or first issue of a long-running series, were sold for thousands of dollars.
+By the late 1980s, important comic books, such as the first appearance of a classic character or the first issue of a long-running series, were sold for thousands of dollars.
 Mainstream newspapers ran reports that comic books were good financial investments and soon collectors were buying massive amounts of comics they thought would be valuable in the future.

-Publishers responded by manufacturing collectors’ items, such as trading cards, and “limited editions” of certain issues featuring a special or variant cover.
+Publishers responded by manufacturing collector's items, such as trading cards, and “limited editions” of certain issues featuring a special or variant cover.
 The first issues of Marvel Comics' X-Force, X-Men vol. 2, and Spider-Man became some of the first and most notorious examples of this trend.
 Another trend which emerged was foil-stamped covers.
 The first Marvel comic book with a foil-stamped cover was the third volume of the Silver Surfer, issue 50 (June 1991).
 A glow-in-the-dark cover for Ghost Rider, volume 3, issue 15 appeared as well.
 This led a market boom, where retail shops and publishers made huge profits and many companies, large and small, expanded their lines.
 Image Comics in particular became notorious for this, with many of its series debuting with alternative covers, wide use of embossed and foil covers and other "collectible" traits.

 This trend was not confined to the books themselves, and many other pieces of merchandise, such as toys, particularly "chase" action figures (figures made in smaller runs than others in a particular line), trading cards, and other items, were also expected to appreciate in value.
 McFarlane Toys was notable for this, as it created many variations in its high-quality toys, most of which were main characters or occasional guest stars in the Spawn series.